 - How long does it take an adult to become malnourished?

-- How long does it take to recover from alcoholic hepatitis?
+- How long does it take depo to become effective?

-- How long does it take for an average man to ejaculate?
+- How long does it take for mole to become cancerous?

 - How long does it take for a bladder to become a kidney infection?